IrrationalShadow/water/docs/content/notes/styleguide.md

 # Sass Guidelines

-_The following guidelines outline an occasionally reasonable style guide for CSS development.
+_The following guidelines outline an occasionally reasonable style guide for (S)CSS development.
 These guidelines strongly encourage the use of existing, common, sensible patterns._